Skip to content

 For the leg on the palm rest, using a full-height M4 nut will make it much easier to tighten the nut with the spanner.
 Use a half-height M4 nut for the other legs.

-When the legs are extended by only a small amount, the gap may not be large enough to fit a M4 nut.
-If this is the case, you can firmly secure the legs using the included silicone O-rings.
+For particularly low tenting angles, the legs may only extend a small amount and the resulting gap may not be large enough to fit a M4 nut.
+If this is the case, you can instead firmly secure the legs using the included silicone O-rings.

-To secure the legs, add O-rings as follows for each leg, one at a time:
+To secure the legs, add O-rings as follows to each leg, one at a time:

 2. Take off the foot by rotating the foot counter-clockwise until it comes off.